jundalisay/spblist/content/en/research/socrates/protagoras/part-12.md

 {{< r a="Hippias-the-Sage" >}}
-I think, Socrates, that you have given a very good explanation of the poem.
+Socrates, you have given a very good explanation of the poem.
 But I also have an excellent interpretation of my own if you would let me share it.
 {{< /r >}}

 {{< r a="Alcibiades" >}}
 No, Hippias, not now.
 Maybe some other time.

-At present, we must abide by the compact which was made between Socrates and Protagoras.
+At present, we must abide by the compact made between Socrates and Protagoras.

 As long as Protagoras is willing to ask, Socrates should answer; or that if he would rather answer, then that Socrates should ask.
 {{< /r >}}